 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Biostatisticians job description, Biostatisticians salary, Biostatisticians information, what is the job of a Biostatistician like, pros and cons about Biostatisticians, colleges and universities for Biostatisticians, is Biostatisticians the right career for me, Hard careers to get into, careers in Computer IT and Mathematics
+Biostatisticians job description, Biostatisticians salary, Biostatisticians information, what is the job of a Biostatistician like, pros and cons about Biostatisticians, colleges and universities for Biostatisticians, is Biostatisticians the right career for me, careers in Computer IT and Mathematics

 Associate Director of Biostatistics, Associate Professor of Biostatistics, Bioinformatician, Bioinformatics Specialist, Biomathematician, Biometrician, Biostatistician, Biostatistics Director, Clinical Biostatistician, Consultant/Associate Professor of Biostatistics